 We recommend using a service account for authentication.
-You can use 3-legged OAuth for authentication, but only on Microsoft® Windows® Server with Desktop Experience, and if you’re using 1 or 2 domain controllers.
 If you’re installing Password Sync from the command line, you must use a service account.

 A service account belongs to an application rather than a user.
 The application sends a request to Google APIs on behalf of the service account, so users aren't directly involved in the authentication process.